 You have just created a behavior model that will log to a file any instance of an authentication failure on any of the nodes in the CriticalDevices property group.
-To do this you created a mask that would detect SNMP generic 4 traps.
+To do this you created a mask that detects SNMP Authentication Failure traps.